Constitution of the Foothill-De Anza

 5.1 The Executive Board

-The Executive Board consists of President, Treasurer, three (3) Vice Presidents, four (4) Board Members, three (3) Chief Stewards and the Chair of the Negotiating Team, all of whom are nominated from and elected by the General Membership.
-The General Membership elects all of the negotiators.
-Once the team of negotiators is formed, the group itself decides who will be the Chairperson.
-If a majority of the Executive Board approves, the Past President can be asked to serve in an advisory capacity to the Board for a period of one (1) year.
-The Executive Board is charged by the membership to attend in good faith to the business of ACE and is empowered by the membership to represent their best interests in all the Board actions and activities.
-All Executive Board Members, Negotiators, and Stewards must be members in good standing.
+The executive board consists of president, treasurer, recorder, three (3) vice presidents, four (4) board members, three (3) chief stewards and the chair of the negotiating team, all of whom are nominated from and elected by the general membership.
+The general membership elects all of the negotiators.
+Once the team of negotiators is formed, the group itself decides who will be the chairperson.
+If a majority of the executive board approves, the past president can be asked to serve in an advisory capacity to the Board for a period of one (1) year.
+The executive board is charged by the membership to attend in good faith to the business of ACE and is empowered by the membership to represent their best interests in all the Board actions and activities.
+All executive board members, negotiators, and stewards must be members in good standing.

 5.2 Officers and Executive Board Members

-The officers are a President, three (3) Vice Presidents (De Anza campus, Foothill campus and Central Services, representative of each location), and a Treasurer.
-The four (4) Board Members at Large shall consist of one (1) member from Foothill, two (2) members from De Anza, and one (1) from Central Services.
-In addition, 3 Chief Stewards (De Anza campus, Foothill campus and Central Services, representative of each location), shall serve on the Executive Board.
-The positions listed above combined comprise the entire Executive Board with a total of thirteen (13) voting members.
-A Recorder shall be appointed by the Executive Board and is present at each meeting, but is not a voting member of the Executive Board.
+The officers are a president, three (3) vice presidents (De Anza campus, Foothill campus and Central Services, representative of each location), recorder, and a treasurer.
+The four (4) board members at large shall consist of one (1) member from Foothill, two (2) members from De Anza, and one (1) from Central Services.
+In addition, 3 Chief Stewards (De Anza campus, Foothill campus and Central Services, representative of each location), shall serve on the executive board.
+The positions listed above combined comprise the entire Executive Board with a total of fourteen (14) voting members.

 A. Responsibilities of Executive Board Members